minprog/project/milestones/20 design/10 Design Doc.md

 (These are just **examples** to make clear what a task is.
 No need to include any of those examples in your app.)

-You should draw many "screens" separately, in order to make very clear the things that happen on screen when navigating the app.
+Create multiple task images for each task in your application.
+Embed the images into your design doc and clearly label them, grouping them by feature.

+You could imagine something like this:

+- Feature: Homepage
+    - Two versions: logged in and not logged in, what is on screen in each case
+    - Easy to compare the two
+    - Top-level navigation should be clearly visible, because it helps understanding the rest of the sketches
+    - There are no "steps" because the homepage can't be filtered, edited or changed in another way
+- Feature: Logging in and registration
+    - An image with the 2 steps taken to login:
+        - a screen with the form to enter username, password, link to registration
+        - a screen with login result, or some way to make clear that a redirect to the homepage is done
+    - An image with the 2 steps taken to register:
+        - a screen with the form to enter username, password (twice?)
+        - a screen with registration result
+- Feature: Chat
+    - Getting to an existing chat (from where?)
+        - ...
+    - Starting a new chat
+        - ...
+    - Sending/receiving messages
+        - ...
+- etc.

 ### How to draw

 You **must** create "professional" drawings using a software tool.
-Some examples of what we expect:
+Some examples of what we expect in terms of quality:

 <div class="row">
 <div class="col-xs-6 col-md-3">